-Car accident victims in Kennesaw have options.
-You have the right to get money for your injuries, damages and any other losses—whether the other driver is insured or not.
+Car accident victims in Kennesaw have the right to fight for compensation for injuries, damages, and any other losses—whether the other driver is insured or not.
 If you or someone you love has been hurt in a car accident, don’t try to negotiate with the insurance company alone.
-A Kennesaw car accident lawyer can help.
+A Kennesaw personal injury attorney can help you.

 If you did not cause the accident, you have several rights: